 To elaborate, this cage has a streamlined look and as a bonus, comes in quite a few colors.
 You never have to worry about a clunky cage messing up your interior color palette anymore.
 This cage is also quite efficient, there’s a play perch on top, it’s easy to clean, it’s strong.
 I really have nothing bad to say about this elegant, durable bird cage.

-One of the best affordable bird cages, this Prevue Hendryx cage is an excellent option for taking your bird traveling with you or just for a short trip to the vet.
+One of the best affordable bird cages, this Prevue Hendryx cage is an excellent option for taking your pet traveling with you or just for a short trip to the vet.
 The cage design is straightforward and clean.
 It’s a great short-term solution for a bird that’s small enough to fit in it but not so small that it escapes through the birds.

 The stainless steel birdcage only comes in white.
 While I would’ve preferred some more variety, the white color does make it easier to keep clean.
 The two stainless steel bowls lock into the cupholders securely, and they also have “bubbles” that keep water from spilling.